James Michael Curley: Political rise

 As Curley came of age, Boston politics were marked by growing Irish political power in opposition to traditional Yankee Protestantism.
 Curley involved himself in the local Roman Catholic church and the Ancient Order of Hibernians, a fraternal benefit society that assisted Irish immigrants.
 He acquired a reputation as a hustler who was willing to help others get ahead.

 Curley gained experience in the traditional practices of ward politics such as knocking on doors, drumming up votes, and taking complaints.
 He ran for a seat on the Boston Common Council in 1897 and 1898, but failed to achieve the Democratic nomination in ward caucuses each year.
 Curley claimed he was denied victory by corrupt vote counting, rigged against him because he was outside the political machine.

 Curley was successful in 1899 by joining the machine faction controlled by Charles I. Quirk.
 In his first two years on the Council, Curley placed roughly 700 people into patronage positions.
 His reputation as an urban populist earned him the unofficial title "Mayor of the Poor."

-Boston Common Council (1901)
+Boston Common Council (1900)

-Curley was a member of the Boston Common Council in 1901, representing the seventeenth ward.
+In 1900 Curley became the youngest ward boss in Boston at 26 years of age.
+He obtained through political maneuvering positions on Boston's Board of Aldermen.
+Curley became a member of the Boston Common Council in 1901, representing the seventeenth ward.